Justin-Insight/mymindteam.com/content/treat/interventions/_index.md

         At this time, Mind Team reading and math interventions are specifically designed for students in grades K-12.
 However, our licensed interventionists can provide tailored support and instruction in many areas for adults outside of school.

-        Fill out our brief questionnaire to tell us your needs and we’ll help create your custom treatment plan.
+        [Contact us](/contact/) to tell us your needs and we’ll help create your custom treatment plan.
     - question: What type of learning disorders do interventions treat?
       answer: >-
         Though Mind Team interventions do not require a formal diagnosis of any learning disorder, disability or other condition, these programs are especially helpful for students and adults struggling with **dyslexia, dysgraphia, dyscalculia, executive dysfunction, autism** and **ADHD**.